TodorYadkov/Memelandia_App_React_Live_Flow_Architecture/README.md

 ## Live Flow Visualization

-Explore the live flow of the Memelandia App architecture by visiting the [Live Flow Page](#) [Replace with the actual link once it's available].
+Explore the live flow of the Memelandia App architecture by visiting the [Live Flow Page](https://todoryadkov.github.io/Memelandia_App_React_Live_Flow_Architecture/)

 ## How to Use

-Hover over nodes to highlight dependencies.
+- **Hover:** Hover over nodes to highlight dependencies.
+- **Right-Click:** Right-click to pin the highlight for closer inspection.
+- **ESC:** Press the ESC key to clear highlights.

+## Repository Structure

+- `src/`: Contains the source code for the live flow visualization.

+## Feedback and Contributions

+If you have feedback or suggestions, feel free to open an issue.
+Contributions are welcome!

+## License

+This project is licensed under the MIT License.